The environment needs YOU!

 Ready to get your hands dirty?
 As a volunteer, there are many ways you can restore Long Island Sound’s shores and water quality and protect the land, air, and waters of your region.

-Check our calendar to find upcoming events near you, read on to learn about the opportunities we offer, or scroll to the bottom to register as a volunteer right now.
+Check our calendar to find upcoming events near you, read on to learn about the opportunities we offer.

 Restore habitat in your backyard